Košice guide Slovakia

 Tips for trips around the area

 Košice Castle - The ruins of a castle located on a hill above the city.
-The castle was built at the beginning of the 14th century, but since the middle of the 15th century, no one took care of the castle, so it gradually fell into disrepair.
-Today, the castle hosts various cultural and historical events.
+The castle was built at the beginning of the 14th century, but since the middle of the 15th century no one has taken care of the castle, so it has gradually fallen into disrepair.
+One of the biggest mysteries is the fact that only very modest and indirect reports about the existence of the castle have been preserved in medieval documents.
+Košice Castle is therefore still shrouded in mystery about its origin and purpose.
+Today, various cultural and historical events are held at the castle.

 Slovak Karst